zhenlan0426/CompressARC/blog_post/BLOG POST.md

 - Some abilities of our network disappear, namely the ones that require on row/column ordering to be well defined.
 Eg. Infilling, connecting dots with lines, pixel adjacencies.
 - Abilities that remain sensible when rows and columns are permuted are unaffected.

-To test the effects of directional layers, we removed the directional layers and changed the multitensor definition to make tensors with a direction axis [[#Rules for legal multitensors|illegal]], and re-ran training.
+To test the effects of directional layers, we removed the directional layers and changed the multitensor definition to make tensors with a direction axis [illegal](#rules-for-legal-multitensors), and re-ran training.
 Below are three tasks that can still be solved,

 | TODO problem+solution | TODO problem+solution | TODO problem+solution |
 | --------------------- | --------------------- | --------------------- |